 - Performance Qualification (PQ): Objective documented evidence that the equipment and its ancillary systems together can perform effectively and reproducibly based on the approved process specifications.

-- Three approaches exist for validation Prospective, Retrospective, and Concurrent validation.
-Out of these Prospective Validation is mostly preferred with some exceptions where other approaches can be used.
+- Out of the three approaches to validation (Prospective, Retrospective, and Concurrent), Prospective Validation is mostly preferred with some exceptions where other approaches can be used.

-- Retrospective Validation can be performed for well-established processes that have been used without significant changes in raw materials, equipment, facilities, systems, or process.
-Also when in-process acceptance criteria and impurity profiles are readily available, retrospective validation can be considered as an approach.
-The number of batches selected for this validation should be sufficient and representative of all batches made during the review period including failed batches to validate process consistency.
+- Retrospective Validation can be performed for well-established processes that have been used without significant changes in raw materials, equipment, facilities, systems, or processes.
+Also, when in-process acceptance criteria and impurity profiles are readily available, retrospective validation can be considered as an approach.
+The number of batches selected for this validation should be sufficient and representative of all batches made during the review period, including failed batches to validate process consistency.

 - Concurrent Validation can be conducted when data from replicate batches is unavailable due to limited numbers or in frequency.
-Prior to completion of this validation, batched can be released and used in the final drug product for commercial distribution based on systematic observing and testing of the API batches.
+Prior to completion of this validation, batches can be released and used in the final drug product for commercial distribution based on systematic observation and testing of the API batches.

-- Number of runs for validation should be defined based on complication or magnitude of process or its modification.
-For prospective and concurrent validation, three consecutive successful production batches should be considered as direction.
+- The number of runs for validation should be defined based on the complication or magnitude of the process or its modification.
+For prospective and concurrent validation, three consecutive successful production batches should be considered as directions.
 However, there may be situations where additional runs are necessary to prove process consistency.
-For retrospective validation, data from generally ten to thirty consecutive batches should be assessed and examine process consistency.
+For retrospective validation, data from generally ten to thirty consecutive batches should be assessed and examined for process consistency.
 Fewer batches can be considered provided if justifiable.

-- Identified critical process parameters should be monitored and controlled while performing process validation activities.
+- Identify critical process parameters that should be monitored and controlled while performing process validation activities.